wysockif/bitpass/README.md

 <a href="https://bitpass-app.herokuapp.com" target="_blank">https://bitpass-app.herokuapp.com</a>

+<a href="https://bitpass-server.herokuapp.com" target="_blank">https://bitpass-server.herokuapp.com</a>

 ### General Information

-Bitpass is an open source password manager opereting on a zero-knowledge securitymodel.
+Bitpass is an open source password manager opereting on a zero-knowledge security model.

 The project consists of a RESTful web service with Spring Boot & (responsive) single page application with React.

 ![Vault](img/Vault.png)

 ---